Mexicans in the United Kingdom: Demographics and population

 According to the 2001 UK Census, 5,049 Mexican-born people were living in the UK.
 The 2011 census recorded 8,869 Mexican-born residents in England, 620 in Scotland, 196 in Wales, and 86 in Northern Ireland.
-More than half of the Mexican-born residents recorded by the census in 2011 lived in London or South East England.

 According to the Institute for Mexicans Abroad, there is a slight gender imbalance in the population: 47% of Mexican-born people resident in the UK are male and 53% female.
 Students make up around 40% of the population, whilst 13% are working in the UK.
 Spouses and children combined make up 9% of the Mexican-born population in the UK.
 The Institute for Mexicans Abroad has identified London as having the largest Mexican community in the UK as well as the most diverse, with many not registering with the consulate.
 There are significant numbers of Mexican students in the university towns of Sheffield, Oxford, Cambridge, Warwick, Manchester and Liverpool.
 There is evidence of increasing numbers of British nationals illegally employing Mexican domestic workers without valid work permits.